Request a Connection RPCV: Sign up to Participate

 Peace Corps Volunteers in every region of the world work at the grassroots level.
 Their stories, projects, and experiences can provide firsthand views of cultures not usually accessible through textbooks, films, and other familiar media.
-After service, returned Volunteers carry a wealth of stories, experiences, and life lessons from their time living and working abroad back to their home communities.
+After service, returned Volunteers bring home to their communities a wealth of stories, experiences, and life lessons from their time living and serving abroad.

-The Global Connections program allows learners to experience different countries, cultures, and traditions by introducing them to customs, beliefs, and adventures many have never imagined.
+The Global Connections program allows learners to experience different countries, cultures, and traditions by introducing them to customs, beliefs, and service journeys many have never considered.
 These connections inspire global competency in the classroom and beyond, and give students an insight into the Peace Corps experience.

 Requestors submit a Request Form, including specific details of how they would like to connect to a Volunteer or returned Volunteer.
 The educator will be contacted directly with more information to facilitate their connection.
 If you have already identified a specific Volunteer or returned Volunteer with whom you would like to connect, enter their name and country of service in the Details about Connection box on the Request Form.